-What is the Difference between an Order of Protection and an Injunction Against Harassment in Arizona in Arizona
+Difference Between an Order of Protection and an Injunction Against Harassment in Arizona

-Order of Protection Versus Injunction for Harassment in Arizona
+Why Knowing the Difference Between an Order of Protection and an Injunction Against Harassment in Arizona is Important

-The most important difference between the two protective orders is that an Order of Protection applies when there is a familial type relationship between the parties, such as a spouse, a former spouse, any person with whom you live or have lived with, someone with whom you have a child and against most other relatives that are related by blood or by marriage.
+The most important difference between an order of protection or an injunction for harassment in Arizona is that an Order of Protection applies when there is a familial type relationship between the parties, such as a spouse, a former spouse, any person with whom you live or have lived with, someone with whom you have a child and against most other relatives that are related by blood or by marriage.

 An Injunction Against Harassment, however, may only be filed against a person when there is no familial type relationship between the parties, such as neighbors, co-workers, and acquaintances.